lipp/login-with/README.md

 </a>
 ```

-On successfull login two cookies will be created:
+On successful login two cookies will be created:

 - `jwt` - A "JSON Web Token" (JWT) containing profile information and the respective access tokens (Twitter/etc). http-only!
 - `profile` - A JSON string which containing non-sensitive information (accessible from browser JS):